Ralpina/Ne-plant-genomic-datasets/README.md

 cut -f7- ./data/45inds.8chr.ped > ./data/45inds.8chr.Geno
 paste ./indlist/45 ./data/45inds.8chr.Geno > ./data/45inds.8chr.ped
 ```
-In this analysis, we want to try to assign SNPs to a number of chromosomes greater than the true one (8 chromosomes), simulating what happens when we have information about genomic scaffolds or short linkage blocks but we don't have SNPs mapped to full chromosomes.
+In this analysis, we want to try to assign SNPs to a number of chromosomes larger than the true one (8 chromosomes), simulating what happens when we have information about genomic scaffolds or short linkage blocks but we don't have SNPs mapped to full chromosomes.
 We want to assign SNPs to either:
 -16 chromosomes
 -32 chromosomes
 -64 chromosomes